replit/kaboom/doc/26-add-level.md

 })
 ```

-When a player clicks the `left` and `right` arrow keys we want the bean sprite to run in the relevant direction:
+When a player presses the left or right arrow key, the bean sprite will run in the corresponding direction:

 ```javascript